fvvsantana/movieAdvisor/README.md

 # Movie Advisor

 ## Description
 This is an Android app that shows movie recommendations.
-All the information are fetched from an HTTP-based RESTful API and cached for offline access.
+All the information is fetched from an HTTP-based RESTful API and cached for offline access.
+The cache is also used when online to improve performance.

 Screen of movie recommendations: